onnx/tutorials/PyTorchCustomOperator/README.md

 <a name="step3"></a>
 ### Implement the Operator in ONNX Runtime #

 The last step is to implement this op in ONNX Runtime and build it.
 For this step, you need to have ONNX Runtime installed on your system.
-You can install ONNXRuntime v1.0.0 using:
+You can install ONNX Runtime v1.0.0 using:
 ```
 pip install onnxruntime
 ```
 or find the nuget package from [here](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/).

-We illustrate how to add a new operator using ONNX RUntime's custom operator C API (API's are experimental for now).
+We illustrate how to add a new operator using ONNX Runtime's custom operator C API (API's are experimental for now).
 First, you need to create a custom domain of type ```Ort::CustomOpDomain```.
 This domain name is the same name provided in the symbolic method (step 2) when exporting the model.

 ```cpp